-Finding the motivation to run is a challenge no matter who you are.
-If you’re not accustomed to running alone outdoors, there are additional barriers, particularly for women runners—personal safety, traffic, knowing where to run and feeling on display, just to name a few.
+Finding the motivation to run can be a challenge no matter who you are.
+If you’re not accustomed to running alone outdoors, there are additional barriers—personal safety, traffic, and knowing where to run, just to name a few.
 It’s enough to cause some to forgo running altogether.

 Minneapolis-based runner Amanda Brooks can relate.
 A frequent traveler, she found herself ill at ease for years when faced with going out for a run in unfamiliar cities.